-But now that you’ve already worked out why to make your own community app, you’re ready to start considering how to go about it.
-And no doubt you’re exploring and weighing up all the build options available to you.
+But now you’re ready to start considering how to go about it, and no doubt you’re exploring and weighing up all of the options available to you.
 Well, this blog can help.

-The most important question when assessing how to make your own community app is whether you should build or buy.
+The most important question when assessing how to create a community online is whether you should build or buy.
 On the one hand, you can build your own app with the precise features and functionality you want, completely from scratch.

 On the other hand, there are app platforms – like us at Disciple – with a versatile set of customisable features and functions that can deliver exactly what brands, businesses and influencers want from their own community app.

 The option that’s right for you will depend on what you want to achieve.
-So it’s critical that you know why you want to build your own community app in the first place.
+So it’s critical that you know why you want to create a community in the first place.
 Then you’ll be ready to choose from the following three options…

 Option 1: Rent some space on another platform